National trust

 A national trust is an organisation dedicated to preserving the cultural heritage of a particular geographic region.
-Although the focus of a national trust may vary by region, the principal role is to ensure the preservation of historically significant items, and to conserve areas of natural beauty.
-National trusts generally operate as private non-profit organisations.
+Although the focus may vary by region, the principal goals are to ensure the preservation of historically significant items and conserve areas of natural beauty.
+They generally operate as private non-profit organisations.

 The first such trust organisation, The Trustees of Reservations, originated in 1890 as a regional group serving the state of Massachusetts, USA.
 The first on a national level, the National Trust, was founded in England in 1895 and operates as a charitable organisation serving England, Wales and Northern Ireland.
-Other national trusts have since been set up around the world.
+Others were later founded around the world.

-In 2007 the International National Trusts Organisation (INTO) was established at a gathering in New Delhi, India, with a mandate to support collaboration and best practices among national trusts and similar associations.
-It has member organisations from over 50 countries.
+In 2007 the International National Trusts Organisation was established at a gathering in New Delhi, India, with a mandate to support collaboration and best practices among national trusts and similar associations, with member organisations from over 50 countries.

-List of national trusts
+List

 A partial list of national trusts and similar organisations: